Daerdaal/moonlight-wiiu-GYRO/README.md

+# DS4 Gyroscope support for Sunshine Hosts !!
+This version add true Gyroscope support to the wii U gamepad client.

 # Moonlight Wii U

 Moonlight Wii U is a port of [Moonlight Embedded](https://github.com/moonlight-stream/moonlight-embedded), which is an open source client for [Sunshine](https://github.com/LizardByte/Sunshine) and NVIDIA GameStream.
 Moonlight allows you to stream your full collection of games and applications from your PC to other devices to play them remotely.